parro-it/libui-napi/docs/form.md

 <a name="UiForm+padded"></a>

 ### uiForm.padded ⇒ <code>boolean</code>
-If true, the container insert some space between children.
+If true, the container inserts some space between children.

 **Kind**: instance property of [<code>UiForm</code>](#UiForm)
 <a name="UiForm+append"></a>

 ### uiForm.append(label, control, stretchy) ⇒ <code>undefined</code>
-Append a new child control as last field with specified label.
+Append a new child control as the last field with the specified label.

 **Kind**: instance method of [<code>UiForm</code>](#UiForm)